-By contrast, a news feed can be a great way to share information and ensure employees do not feel like they're being left in the dark.
+By contrast, a news feed can be a great way to share information and ensure employees don’t feel as though they're left in the dark.
 It quells the fears of staff who are looking for updates, without bombarding employees with potentially irrelevant information.
 Used correctly, a regular news feed is one of the most effective internal communication tools in your arsenal.

 In fact, 75% of staff believe they would stay with an organisation longer if they felt they were listened to.
 Leveraging innovation to promote engagement becomes a win for both the organisation and its staff.

-But to do this effectively, internal communication is essential.
-It encompasses many forms, from a simple 'thanks' or a hearty 'job well done', to a public celebration of a successful project on the company intranet or a rewards programme.
+Recognition encompasses many forms, from a simple 'thanks' or a hearty 'job well done', to a public celebration of a successful project or a rewards programme.
 An internal communications app will help you to publicise recognition company-wide.
 Recognition modules make use of social tools to encourage peer-to-peer recognition and celebrate success across teams and divisions.

 Push notifications are alerts that can be sent to people’s devices without them having to open the app.
 Ensuring your staff have access to updates when they need them (while encouraging them to engage further with the organisation) push notifications can be a real boon.